shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | YYYY-MM-DD or NNNN-00-00 | Date of the last Advance |

 Set the date of this event.
-If the date is omitted, the system will use the date of the last `Advance` object in the `Advances` array.
+If the `Date` field is not specified, then it will default to the earliest specified Advance `Date`.

 All dates must be in the form of YYYY-MM-DD, and be 10 characters long.
 Hence, to change the interest rate on January 2, 2021, the field